 Bill Wright at Rusa Reloading Components stocks a good range of CMJ Frontier projectiles for your pistol and .223

-Bill is very quick at turning around orders, and delivery is free for non-rural addresses.
+Bill is very quick at turning around orders for projectiles, and delivery is free for projectiles to non-rural addresses.

 A lot of us reload our own rounds.
 Following a set of rules and procedures is a must for safe accident free shooting.
 If you haven’t got a routine that you religiously follow each time you reload, then now’s a good time to get one into place.